chinapedia/wikipedia.abstract.en/Page/Balochistan,_Pakistan.md

 In common with the other provinces of Pakistan, Balochistan has a parliamentary form of government.
 The ceremonial head of the province is the Governor, who is appointed by the President of Pakistan on the advice of the provincial Chief Minister.
 The Chief Minister, the province's chief executive, is normally the leader of the largest political party or alliance of parties in the provincial assembly.

-Gov-house-side-view.jpg

 The unicameral Provincial Assembly of Balochistan comprises 65 seats of which 11 are reserved for women and 3 reserved for non-Muslims.
 The judicial branch of government is carried out by the Balochistan High Court, which is based in Quetta and headed by a Chief Justice.

 Besides dominant Pakistan-wide political parties (such as the Pakistan Muslim League (N) and the Pakistan Peoples Party), Balochistan nationalist parties (such as the National Party and the Balochistan National Party (Mengal)) have been prominent in the province.[50]

 Administration

-NOTE: In this map, Lehri is shown within Sibi District on #27.
-Sohbatpur is shown within Jafarabad District on #8.
 For administrative purposes, the province is divided into six divisions – Kalat, Makran, Nasirabad, Quetta, Sibi and Zhob.
 This divisional level was abolished in 2000, but restored after the 2008 election.
 Each division is under an appointed commissioner.
 The six divisions are further subdivided into 34 districts:[51]

 +---------+--------------------------+-------------------+------------+------------+--------------+-----------+
 | Sr. no. | District                 | Headquarters      | Area       | Population | Density      | Division  |